Where: Ecuador and Peru

 Tastes: Gamey chicken taste

-Andean cuisine is well known for its exotic fruits, fish and seafood, and innumerable varieties of potato of course – and is usually very hearty.
+Andean cuisine is well known for its exotic fruits, soups, corn and seafood – and innumerable varieties of potato of course – and is usually very hearty.
 Travellers should be aware, however, that some unusual culinary traditions have survived for thousands of years and when you’re visiting Ecuador or Peru you’ll probably have the opportunity to sample an old family favourite: the guinea pig.
 While for many people the world over the guinea pig is considered a cute and fluffy pet, here it is a a delicious delicacy.

 Origins and History